digital-asset/daml/docs/source/deploy/index.rst

    Usage: daml ledger COMMAND
      Interact with a remote DAML ledger.
 You can specify the ledger in daml.yaml with the ledger.host and ledger.port options, or you can pass the --host and --port flags to each command below.
+If the ledger is authenticated, you should pass the name of the file containing the token using the --access-token-file flag.

    Available options:
      -h,--help                Show this help text